blab/mumps-seq/protocols/Library preparation.md

 # Library preparation

-Library preparation was performed with the Nextera XT DNA Library Prep kit (Illumina, catalogue # FC-131-1096), following the manufacturer's recommended protocol, but with reagent volumes halved for each step.
+Library preparation was performed with the Nextera XT DNA Library Prep kit (Illumina, catalogue # FC-131-1096), following the manufacturer's recommended protocol.
+For sequencing runs 1-3, we halved the reagent volumes for each step.
+For sequencing run 4, we had quite a few samples with high Ct values and a few samples that were old (from 2006), so we used full reaction volumes.
+The protocol below is for the half reaction volumes.
+To perform the full reaction (as specified in the Illumina recommended protocol), double the volumes and concentrations for each step.
+You can also follow this [protocol](https://support.illumina.com/content/dam/illumina-support/documents/documentation/chemistry_documentation/samplepreps_nextera/nextera-xt/nextera-xt-library-prep-reference-guide-15031942-02.pdf) from the prep kit manual.

 ### Pooling amplicons from pool 1 and pool 2
 1. For each sample, pool 1 and pool 2 amplicons were combined in equimolar concentrations to a total of 0.5 ng in 2.5 µl in a PCR strip tube.
 This generally required diluting the cleaned PCR product, re-quantifying, and using the diluted product for pooling.
 All reactions were brought up to 2.5 µl with water.